-In 2016, Willis Towers Watson conducted a benchmarking study of all executive positions, including the NEOs, using our comparator group presented below.
-The results of the assessment showed that our executive pay is well aligned to our executive compensation policy, which targets total compensation to be positioned at the 60th percentile of our comparator group for strong performers.
+A full benchmarking study of all executive positions, including the NEOs, using our comparator group presented below is conducted every two years.
+The results of the last full review completed by Willis Towers Watson in 2016 showed that our executive pay is well aligned to our executive compensation policy, which targets total compensation to be positioned at the 60th percentile of our comparator group for strong performers.

 Our comparator group is designed to be representative of the Canadian marketplace while avoiding overweighting any particular industry.
 As a result, we do not include more than three companies from any particular industry.
 We regularly review the composition of our comparator group to ensure that the companies continue to reflect our context in terms of size, revenues, market capitalization and complexity.
+The composition of the comparator group was last revised in 2016.